 In the 1990s, parents and schools decided that the most important thing for kids to have was self-esteem.
 If children felt good about themselves, people believed, they would be set for life.
-In some quarters, self-esteem in math seemed to become more important than knowing math, and self-esteem in English seemed to become more important than reading and writing.
-But the biggest mistake was the belief that you could simply hand children self-esteem by telling them how smart and talented they are.
+In some quarters, self-esteem in math seemed to become more important than knowing math, and self-esteem in English seemed to become more important than knowing math, and self-esteem in English seemed to become more important than knowing math, and self-esteem in English seemed to become more self-esteem by telling them how smart and talented they are.
 Even though this is such an intuitively appealing idea, and even though it was exceedingly well-intentioned, I believe it has had disastrous effects.